CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### Bug fixes

-- Handling the abscence of logo in the demo.
+- Handling of the absence of a logo in the demo.
 - Limiting the size of the game summary.

 ## 2.5